aannara/basic-python/README.md

 ## ✨ What to expect from the course ✨

-- Understand basic usage of Python
+- Understand most concepts in Python
 - Understand Python programming ideologies
 - Write quick scripts using Python